theawsomeavr/PWM-Playtune/README.md

 1°- It only works with versions of the arduino IDE from 1.6.x and higher.

-2°- It only works on the arduino Uno (atmega328p).
+2°- It only works on the arduino Uno and arduino mega (atmega2560) (atmega328p).

 Thanks a lot to LenShustek and to Joe Marshall's for making this library possible Original playtune library: